Can My Parent be Kicked Out of a Nursing Home if I Sue the Home?

 - A nursing home requests information about their medical condition.

-- A nursing home residents expresses a complaint to the state or federal government.
+- A nursing home resident expresses a complaint to the state or federal government.

 It is also common for a nursing home resident to be told by the nursing home facility that the resident needs to be evicted from the facility because he or she is either disruptive or refuses medical treatment.